Taweilo/data-sicence-awesome-note/3. Machine Learning/README.md

 # Machine Learning Method

-## What's Machine learning: ML techniques are used to find a function to describe the data for inferencing, and prediction.
+## What's Machine learning
+ML techniques are used to find a function to describe the data for inferencing, and prediction.

-## What's BA framework:
+## What's BA framework

-## How to evaluate the ML model:
+## How to evaluate the ML model
+Supervised / unsupervised/

 | Category | Subcategory | Content                                                        |
 | ----- | -------- | ------------------------------------------------------------ |